-AAP renews commitment to preventing gun injuries in childrenOctober 18th, 2012 in Pediatrics /
+AAP renews commitment to preventing gun injuries in childrenOctober 18, 2012 in Medicine & Health / Pediatrics

 The American Academy of Pediatrics (AAP) is renewing its call to reduce the destructive effects of guns in the lives of children and adolescents, including counseling parents about safe gun storage as well as supporting legislation to prevent firearm injuries and deaths.

 According to the AAP, the safest home for children and teens is one without guns.
 If there are guns in the home, scientific evidence shows the risk of injury or death is greatly reduced when they are stored unloaded and locked, with the ammunition locked in a separate place.
 Pediatricians routinely offer this injury-prevention counseling as part of their guidance to families at health care visits.

 "Firearm injuries are often fatal – there are few second chances," said Marion Burton, MD, FAAP, immediate past president of the AAP.
 "Young children are curious, and are often unable to remember or follow safety rules.
 Older children and teens naturally tend to be moody and impulsive.
 When you combine these traits with access to guns, the consequences can be tragic and permanent."